Kate Carnell: Early life and pharmacy career

 Carnell was born on 30 May 1955, in Brisbane, Queensland.
 Her parents owned a small accounting business.

-As a teenager she struggled with anorexia and was sent away to recover at Sydney Hospital.
+As a teenager she struggled with anorexia and went to hospital in Sydney to recover.
 She battled the illness for four years.

 Heading back to Brisbane after her hospitalisation, Carnell returned to her studies and graduated from the University of Queensland in 1976 with a pharmacy degree.
-She married husband Ian Carnell in July 1977 and together they moved to Canberra, arriving August 1977.
+She married Ian Carnell in July 1977 and together they moved to Canberra, arriving August 1977.
 She bought her own pharmacy business in Red Hill in 1981.
 She owned and managed the pharmacy until 2000.

-She was the inaugural chair of the ACT Branch of the Australian Pharmacy Guild, serving in the position between 1988 and 1994. as well as National Vice-President of the guild between 1990 and 1994.
+She was the inaugural chairman of the ACT Branch of the Australian Pharmacy Guild, serving in the position between 1988 and 1994, and National Vice-President of the guild between 1990 and 1994.

-Among other positions she was: Chairman of the Canberra and Southern District Pharmacists Company Ltd (1982–1992), Vice-President of the Retail Industry and Training Council, ACT (1987–1991), Councillor at the Australian Institute of Pharmacy Management (1990–1991), Member of the ACT Board of Health (1990–1991), and a Member of the Pharmacy Restructuring Authority (1990–1991).
+Other positions she occupied included: Chairman of the Canberra and Southern District Pharmacists Company Ltd (1982–1992), Vice-President of the Retail Industry and Training Council, ACT (1987–1991), Councillor at the Australian Institute of Pharmacy Management (1990–1991), Member of the ACT Board of Health (1990–1991), and a Member of the Pharmacy Restructuring Authority (1990–1991).

+Kate Carnell is currently active as the inaugural SPA Council Chair as of January, 2025.

 Politics

 Carnell joined the Liberal Party in 1991 and was elected to the second ACT Legislative Assembly in 1992.
-She became Leader of the Opposition in 1993, succeeding Trevor Kaine.
+She became the Leader of the Opposition in 1993, succeeding Trevor Kaine.

 After winning 7 of 17 seats in the 1995 ACT election, the Liberal Party formed a minority government with Carnell as Chief Minister.
 The government was re-elected in the 1998 election.
-She held the portfolios of Minister for Health and Community Care (1995–1998), Minister Responsible for Multicultural and International Affairs (1995–2000), Minister for Business and Employment (1997–1998) and Minister for Business, Tourism and the Arts (2000).
+She has held the portfolios of Minister for Health and Community Care (1995–1998), Minister Responsible for Multicultural and International Affairs (1995–2000), Minister for Business and Employment (1997–1998) and Minister for Business, Tourism and the Arts (2000).